 Amy Hollrah serves as WESTAF’s finance director.
 In that capacity, she manages all aspects of WESTAF’s finances, including budget preparation and execution, management of investments, and the design of financial structures to support WESTAF’s business initiatives.
 Prior to joining WESTAF, Hollrah worked for the Colorado Environmental Coalition as finance and operations director.
 She previously worked in theatre management at institutions such as the La Jolla Playhouse, the San Diego Repertory Theatre, the Guthrie Theatre, and the Barrington Stage Company.
 Her positions in those organizations focused on union relations, creative licensing, financial management, and human resources.
 Hollrah holds a bachelor’s degree in business/arts administration from the University of Wisconsin-Stevens Point.

 Leah Horn serves as WESTAF’s director of marketing and communications, developing communication strategies and directing marketing initiatives.
 She coordinates WESTAF symposia, seminars, and other policy-oriented meetings and events.
 She also reviews WESTAF’s legal documents and contracts and leads the organization’s advocacy efforts.
 Prior to joining WESTAF, Horn managed a Wisconsin congressional campaign, served as an administrator at a law firm, and worked in product development and visual merchandising for an international sports-apparel company.
 She has served as a grant panelist for Colorado Creative Industries and the National Endowment for the Arts.
 Horn currently serves as vice-chair of the Denver County Cultural Council, the board that distributes Scientific and Cultural Facilities District Tier III funds to science and cultural organizations in Denver.
-Horn received dual bachelor’s degrees in sociology and journalism (media studies) from the University of Colorado Boulder and is currently pursuing her master’s degree in communication at the University of Colorado Denver.
+Horn received dual bachelor’s degrees in sociology and journalism (media studies) from the University of Colorado Boulder and a master’s degree in communication at the University of Colorado Denver.

 Sarah Joel is a customer service associate at WESTAF.
 She is studying public health at the University of Colorado Denver with plans to apply to medical school after graduation.
 Prior to joining the organization, Joel worked in customer service at the on-campus library at the University of Colorado Denver, and she tutored elementary students at a local youth center.
 Joel volunteers at the Children’s Hospital in Aurora, Colorado in her spare time, in addition to enjoying art, working out, hiking, traveling and listening to music.